 In this paper, we investigate the effect of accounting biases on firms' financing decisions and the role of accounting biases in endogenous information quality.
-We find that with information asymmetry, distorted financing decisions may induce distorted investment decisions in equilibrium.
 We show that in industries with generally low-profit prospects, a downward-biased accounting system performs better than a neutral accounting system, and a more downward bias helps mitigate both investment and financing inefficiency; while for industries with generally high-profit prospects, an upward-biased accounting system is better than a neutral accounting system, and a more upward bias helps improve financing efficiency.
-In addition, we find that a downward accounting bias has a more pronounced effect on improving overall efficiency by discouraging investment distortions through its impact on financing decisions when investment friction is severe.
-Moreover, a more downward-biased accounting system motivates good firms to exert more effort to improve the information quality.
+In addition, we find that a more downward-biased accounting system motivates good firms to exert more effort to improve the information quality, which improves overall efficiency.

 Keywords: conservatism, capital structure, information quality

 Date posted: November 7, 2010 ; Last revised: November 28, 2013

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.375 seconds